EncryptedGiraffe/personal-website/content/things.md

 > \- Geoff Lawton

 > Though the problems of the world are increasingly complex, the solutions remain embarrassingly simple.
 > \- Bill Mollison

+> The greatest change we need to make is from consumption to production, even if on a small scale, in our own gardens.
+If only 10% of us do this, there is enough for everyone.
+Hence the futility of revolutionaries who have no gardens, who depend on the very system they attack, and who produce words and bullets, not food and shelter.
+> \- Bill Mollison

 ---